LiorZ/hdac8_thesis/thesis.rst

 ..

-	Since we didn't want to alow much flexibility in the particular interactions we defined as *conserved*, we used the harmonic function as our constraint, testing several standard deviations in our calibrations.
+	Since we didn't want to allow much flexibility in the particular interactions we defined as *conserved*, we used the harmonic function as our constraint, testing several standard deviations in our calibrations.

 	**TODO**: add a reference to supp for the constraint file
+% (DONE) ORA: maybe add it here - this is important for the understanding of the following, I think.
+% LIOR: I think it will interupt the flow .. also, there were several types of constraints files, each with different constraints mean, sd , etc... %

 Differentiation between binders and non binders
 ------------------------------------------------